marcusgreen/moodle-qtype_gapfill/README.txt

 This question type was written by Marcus Green

-This question type was created and tested under Moodle 3.0,3.1,3.2,3.3
+This question type was created and tested under Moodle 3.1,3.2,3.3,3.4

-It will not work with versions of moodle prior to 2.6.

 Place the files in a directory